lexicon

 Ortega’s method is based on many principles of modern ethnology:

-- Use of motivation: If the dog wants to have something enjoyable, such as a treat or a favourite toy, it will be more motivated to learn.
-The stronger the motivation, the faster and more naturally the dog will learn.
+• Use of motivation: If the dog wants to have something enjoyable, such as a treat or a favourite toy, it will be more motivated to learn.
+The stronger the dog’s motivation, the faster and more naturally it will learn.

-The underlying idea is that there is no such thing as unmotivated action, either in humans or in animals.
+The underlying idea is that there is no action without motivation, whether in humans or animals.
 Motivation has nothing to do with intelligence or reason, but is based on an inner need, a strong desire, and is activated by a specific signal that will then mobilise the individual’s full attention and drive him or her to action, in order to fulfil the need.
-The natural method uses this powerful need in the dog to achieve the goals desired by the owner or trainer. - Cognitive learning is the learning and acquisition of awareness of events in the environment and the representation of an event or object through the dog’s intelligence and cognition.
-With the natural method, the handler trains the dog by posing simple problems that the dog must solve using all his senses, such as finding his toy under several cones.
+The natural method uses this powerful need in the dog to achieve the goals desired by the owner or trainer.

 The natural method proposes to start training well before the dog is six months or one year old, as is the norm in dog training clubs using the classical training method or the positive training method.
 As soon as the puppies are pre-weaned at the breeder’s, around the fourth week, the natural training method can be implemented.
 Indeed, it is at this age that the notion of motivation appears, as with the first bowls or toys and other play objects.